ministryofjustice/moj-frontend/docs/archive/tag.md

 type: component
 statusDate: June 2021
 redirect_from: /components/tag
-eleventyNavigation:
-  key: Tag
-  parent: Archive
 excerpt: "The tag outlined some additional colours for tags.
 Not to be confused with the GOV.UK Design System tag."
 ---

 {% banner "This component is archived" %}